-(1) "Head of purchasing agency" means the agency head, that is, the individual charged with ultimate responsibility for the administration and operations of the governmental body.
-Whenever the South Carolina Consolidated Procurement Code or these Regulations authorize either the chief procurement officer or the head of the purchasing agency to act, the head of the purchasing agency is authorized to act only within the limits of the governmental body's authority under Section 11-35-1550(1) or its certification as granted by Board under Section 11-35-1210(1), except with regard to acts taken pursuant to Section 11-35-1560 and 11-35-1570.

-- (2) "Procuring Agency" means "purchasing agency" as defined in Section 11-35-310. - (3) "Certification" means the authority delegated by the board or the Director of Procurement Services to a governmental body to make direct procurements not under term contracts.
-Certification is granted pursuant to Section 11-35-1210 and R.19-445.2020.
+- (1) "Head of purchasing agency" means the agency head, that is, the individual charged with ultimate responsibility for the administration and operations of the governmental body.
+Whenever the South Carolina Consolidated Procurement Code or these Regulations authorize either the chief procurement officer or the head of the purchasing agency to act, the head of the purchasing agency is authorized to act only within the limits of the governmental body's authority under Section 11-35-1210, except with regard to acts taken pursuant to Section 11-35-1560 and 11-35-1570. - (2) "Procuring Agency" means "purchasing agency" as defined in Section 11-35-310. - (3) "Certification" means the authority delegated by the board or the Director of Procurement Services to a governmental body to make direct procurements not under term contracts.
+Certification is granted pursuant to Section 11-35-1210 and R.19-445.2020. - (4) "Responsible procurement officer" means the individual employed by either the purchasing agency or the chief procurement officers, as applicable, assigned to serve as the procurement officer, as defined in Section 11-35-310, and responsible for administering the procurement process.
+Typically, the responsible procurement officer will be identified by name in the solicitation, as amended, and any subsequent contracts, as amended.
 D. Duty to Report Violations